B i o g r a p h y

 Akira returned to the Zipper Hall stage in March 2012 in a solo recital accompanied by Michael Sushel.
 In September 2013, Akira Nakano paired with the Dream Orchestra in a concert of Liszt, Rachmaninov and several original works.
 Since then, he appeared as a performer/lecturer as part of the Great Speaker Series at the Beach Club in Santa Monica benefiting the California State Parks Foundation; soloed with the Southeast Symphony on their "American Legacy" concert; and made a series of appearances at the Huntington Library President's house for their donor dinners.

 Akira's ebook, I DON'T HATE PRACTICE, was released in November 2018, rewritten from an earlier book to discuss creativity in composition and the arts.
+It is currently going another rewrite to include the formation of the LA Inception Orchestra.

 Akira founded the Los Angeles Inception Orchestra in 2017 and is thrilled to be combining his love of classical piano & composition and his producing skills in spearheading the organization.
 He led their debut concert in 2019 premiering his orchestration of "Pictures at an Exhibition".
 In 2020, he produced and moderated their 12-hour virtual conference.